-Demand for psychiatric nurses is expected to grow by 26% by the year 2020,* making psychiatric nursing one of the fastest-growing specializations in its field.
+Demand for nurse practitioners, including psychiatric nurses is expected to grow by 26% by the year 2028 with and additional 62,000 positions expected to become available in that same time frame,1 making psychiatric nursing one of the fastest-growing specializations in its field.
 And at the top of the psychiatric nursing profession are psychiatric nurse practitioners.
 These highly trained men and women—all of whom have earned at least a Master of Science in Nursing—are serving communities around the U.S. and the world, bringing psychiatric care to those in need.
 It’s a great profession for anyone who wants to make a difference in people’s lives.
 But how do you know if you’re cut out for it?
 Here are some of the things it takes to become a successful psychiatric nurse practitioner.

 Psychiatric nurse practitioners have many of the same responsibilities as a psychiatrist.
 They diagnose mental illness and prescribe medications, but they also provide mental and behavioral health therapy.
 This includes counseling patients suffering from depression, anxiety, suicidal thoughts, and other serious mental health issues.
 To be a good therapist, you need good emotional intelligence.
 This means you need the ability to understand other people’s emotions and then connect with them on a meaningful level.
 If you’ve often been told you have a lot of empathy, you probably have high emotional intelligence.

 Treating mental health issues takes time and the road to good health can include multiple bumps and reversals.
 Additionally, people seeking a mental health counselor are not always forthcoming about all of their struggles, or immediately responsive to advice.
 All of this means that, to be a good psychiatric nurse practitioner, you need to be a patient person.
 You have to allow healing to take its often-slow course.